Hideo Kojima: Metal Gear and Snatcher (1987–1990)

 Kojima was asked to take over a project, Metal Gear, from a senior associate.
 Hardware limitations hindered the development of the game's combat, and Kojima altered the gameplay to focus on a prisoner escaping instead of fighting, inspired by The Great Escape.
 It was released on July 13, 1987, for the MSX2 home computer in Japan, and in September that year for Europe.
 The player controls a special forces operative codenamed Solid Snake, who is sent to the fortified state of Outer Heaven to stop a nuclear-equipped walking tank known as "Metal Gear".
 Metal Gear is one of the earliest examples of the stealth game genre.
-A port of Metal Gear was released for the NES in 1987, with altered graphics, difficulty, and an abridged ending without the titular weapon.
+A port of Metal Gear was released for the Nintendo Entertainment System in 1987, with altered graphics, difficulty, and an abridged ending without the titular weapon.
 Kojima has openly criticized many of the changes made in the port, including poor translation and the abridged ending.
 In an interview, a programmer on the NES version of the game said his team were asked to complete the port in only three months, and the NES hardware was not capable of implementing the Metal Gear fight.

 His next project was the graphic adventure game Snatcher, released for the NEC PC-8801 and MSX2 computer platforms in Japan on November 26, 1988.
 Kojima wrote and directed the game.
 Kojima planned for the game, a graphic adventure with visual novel elements, to have six chapters, but was instructed to trim it down to two.
 The team wanted to create a third chapter, but were already over the allowed development schedule so were forced to end the game on a cliffhanger.
 The cyberpunk-influenced game has a semi-open world design.
 Kojima and character designer Tomiharu Kinoshita treated the project like making a film or anime rather than a game.
-Former Konami artist Satoshi Yoshoioka designed many of Snatchers characters, said he was persistently guided by Kojima to make the game as cinematic as possible, which later critics have cited as a staple of his work.
+Former Konami artist Satoshi Yoshoioka, who designed many of Snatchers characters, said he was persistently guided by Kojima to make the game as cinematic as possible, which later critics have cited as a staple of his work.
 Adrian Chen of The New York Times wrote that one of his innovations was "the way he applied cinematic storytelling to console video games".
 Snatcher draws heavily from Ridley Scott's Blade Runner (1982), and includes enough references that the game strays near copyright infringement.
 A port for the Sega CD was made without Kojima, but the amount of text and length of the script made localisation expensive and time-consuming, taking three months.
 Snatcher was modestly successful in Japan, but the western port was a commercial failure, selling only a few thousand units.
 It has developed a cult following in the west.